edmundask/SublimeText2-Stylus2CSS/README.md

 # Installation

 Go to your SublimeText2 Packages directory and clone the repository in a folder of your choosing.
-See the example below (on Windows) via git bash.
+See the example below.

+### Windows (via Git Bash)

 `cd ~/AppData/Roaming/"Sublime Text 2"/Packages`

+### MAC OSX

+`cd ~/Library/"Application Support"/"Sublime Text 2"/Packages`

+Clone the repository:

 `git clone https://edmundask@github.com/edmundask/SublimeText2-Stylus2CSS.git Stylus2CSS`

-Then launch (re-launch) SublimeText and it should work right away.
+then launch (re-launch) SublimeText and it should work right away.

 # Requirements